J: We need a boat.

-J: I’m a brave Stini.
+J: I’m brave.
 We’ll need to keep them in a cage underwater so they can still go swimming.

 C: We, uh…we keep THEM in a cage?
-You are a brave Stini.
+You are brave.

 J: We keep them under the boat and release them to attack.